myllynen/rhel-ansible-roles/roles/ima_evm_setup/README.md

 Please see the collection main page for a higher level description.

-Note: This role is experimental and should not be used in production yet.

 ## Configuration

 Below are the role default values from defaults/main.yml: